The Capacity Model: Best Strategies for Agencies

 Identifying Resources

 This initial step involves cataloging all available resources, including staff, technology, and financial assets.
-Understanding your current resource capabilities and limitations is crucial to plan for their effective utilization.
+Understanding your current resource capacity planning capabilities and limitations is crucial to plan for their effective utilization.
 This comprehensive inventory helps pinpoint what is available and what might be needed to meet future demands.

 Analyzing Capacity Gaps

 Capacity gaps can mean different things for different industries.
 In manufacturing, it can signify an ineffective machine that bottlenecks production capacity.
-In IT Capacity Planning, it might mean that your servers cannot handle increased traffic during peak periods, leading to slow response times or even system outages.
+In IT capacity planning, it might mean that your servers cannot handle increased traffic during peak periods, leading to slow response times or even system outages.

 In an agency context, capacity gaps can signify a lack of staff in general or perhaps a lack of resources with specific expertise or seniority levels.
 For example, according to Forbes, 77% of agencies experience a gap in leadership roles.
 Addressing your most critical gaps is the first step, with potential improvements being the next step.